emissa96/IBM-Data-Science-Course/README.md

 # IBM-Data-Science-Course
-Projects completed during certification process
+Projects completed during certification process.
+Should be fun!